 The dressing cycles position the dressing tool at the programmed grinding wheel edge.
 Positioning occurs simultaneously in two axes of the working plane.
 The control does not perform collision checking during this movement!
+There is a danger of collision!

 - Before starting FUNCTION DRESS BEGIN, position the grinding wheel near the dressing tool - Make sure there is no risk of collision - Verify the NC program by slowly executing it block by block - Cycle 1017 is DEF-active. - No coordinate conversion cycles are permitted in dressing mode.
 The control displays an error message. - The control does not graphically depict the dressing operation. - If you program a COUNTER FOR DRESSING Q1022, then the control performs the dressing process only after reaching the defined counter from the tool management function.
-The control saves the DRESS-N-D and DRESS-N-D-ACT counters for every grinding wheel.

-- At the end of each infeed run, the control updates the tool data for the grinding tool and dressing tool. - For the reversal points of the reciprocating movement, the control takes into account the retraction values AA and AI from the tool management function.
+The control saves the DRESS-N-D and DRESS-N-D-ACT counters for every grinding wheel. - Further information: User's Manual for Setup and Program Run - At the end of each infeed run, the control updates the tool data for the grinding tool and dressing tool. - For the reversal points of the reciprocating movement, the control takes into account the retraction values AA and AI from the tool management function.
 The width of the dressing roll must be less than the width of the dressing wheel, including the retraction values. - The control does not apply tool radius compensation in the dressing cycle. - This cycle can only be run in dressing mode.
 The machine manufacturer may already have programmed the switch-over in the cycle sequence.

 Help graphic Parameter Q1026 Wear on dressing tool?
 Factor of the dressing value in order to define the wear on the dressing roll: 0 : The full dressing value is removed on the grinding wheel. >0: The factor is multiplied by the dressing value.
 The control takes the calculated value into account and assumes that this value will be lost during dressing due to wear on the dressing roll.
 The remaining dressing value is dressed on the grinding wheel.
 Input: 0+0.99 Q1022 Dressing after number of calls?
 Number of cycle definitions after which the control performs the dressing process.
 Every cycle definition increments the counter DRESS-N-D-ACT of the grinding wheel in the tool manager.
 0 : The control dresses the grinding wheel during every cycle definition in the NC program. >0: The control dresses the grinding wheel after this number of cycle definitions.
 Input: 099 Q330 Tool number or tool name? (optional) Number or name of the dressing tool.
 You can apply the tool directly from the tool table via selection in the action bar. -1: Dressing tool has been activated prior to the dressing cycle Input: -199999.9 Q1011 Factor for cutting speed? (optional, depends on the machine manufacturer) Factor by which the control changes the cutting speed for the dressing tool.
 The control handles the cutting speed of the grinding wheel.
-0: Parameter not programmed. >0: If the value is positive, then the dressing tool turns with the grinding wheel at the point of contact (opposite direction of rotation relative to grinding wheel). <0: If the value is negative, then the dressing tool turns against the grinding wheel (same direction of rotation of the grinding wheel). g
+0 : Parameter not programmed. >0: If the value is positive, then the dressing tool turns with the grinding wheel at the point of contact (opposite direction of rotation relative to grinding wheel). <0: If the value is negative, then the dressing tool turns against the grinding wheel (same direction of rotation of the grinding wheel).
+Input: -99.99999.999

 11 CYCL DEF 1017 DRESSING WITH DRESSING ROLL ~

-;DRESSING AMOUNT ~
+Q1013=+0 ;DRESSING AMOUNT ~

-;DRESSING FEED RATE ~
+Q1018=+100 ;DRESSING FEED RATE ~

-;DRESSING STRATEGY ~
+Q1024=+0 ;DRESSING STRATEGY ~

-;NUMBER INFEEDS ~
+Q1019=+1 ;NUMBER INFEEDS ~

-;IDLE STROKES ~
+Q1020=+0 ;IDLE STROKES ~

-;PRE-POSITION DIST. ~
+Q1025=+5 ;PRE-POSITION DIST. ~

-;F PRE-POSITIONING ~
+Q253=+1000 ;F PRE-POSITIONING ~

-;WEAR FACTOR ~
+Q1026=+0 ;WEAR FACTOR ~

-;COUNTER FOR DRESSING ~
+Q1022=+2 ;COUNTER FOR DRESSING ~

-;TOOL ~
+Q330=-1 ;TOOL ~

-;FACTOR VC
+Q1011=+0 ;FACTOR VC